 On January 27, 2006, the Company entered into employment agreements (the "Other Executive Agreements") with Richard J. Lampen, the Company's Executive Vice President, J. Bryant Kirkland III, the Company's Vice President and, effective April 1, 2006, Chief Financial Officer, and Marc N. Bell, the Company's Vice President, General Counsel and Secretary.
-The Other Executive Agreements replaced prior employment agreements with the Company or New Valley Corporation.
-The Other Executive Agreements have an initial term of two years effective as of January 1, 2006, with an automatic one-year extension on each anniversary of the effective date unless notice of non-extension is given by either party within 60 days before this date.
-As of January 1, 2013, the annual base salaries provided for in these Other Executive Agreements were \$900,000 for Mr. Lampen, \$425,000 for Mr. Kirkland and \$425,000 for Mr. Bell.
+The Other Executive Agreements replaced prior employment agreements with the Company or New Valley.
+The Other Executive Agreements had an initial term of two years effective as of January 1, 2006, with an automatic one-year extension on each anniversary of the effective date unless notice of non-extension is given by either party within 60 days before this date.
+As of January 1, 2015, the annual base salaries provided for in these Other Executive Agreements were \$900,000 for Mr. Lampen, \$425,000 for Mr. Kirkland and \$425,000 for Mr. Bell.
 In addition, the board must periodically review these base salaries and may increase but not decrease them from time to time in its sole discretion.
-These executives are eligible to receive a target bonus of 50% (increased from 33.33% beginning in 2012) for Mr. Lampen, and 25% for Messrs.
+These executives are eligible to receive a target bonus of 50% for Mr. Lampen, and 25% for Messrs.
 Kirkland and Bell, of their base salaries under the Company's non-equity incentive bonus plan.
 Following termination of their employment by the Company without cause (as defined in the Other Executive Agreements), termination of their employment by the executives for certain reasons specified in the Other Executive Agreements or upon death or disability, they (or their beneficiaries in the case of death) would continue to receive for a period of 24 months following the termination date their base salary and the bonus amount earned by them for the prior year (with such bonus amount limited to 50% of base salary for Mr. Lampen and 25% of base salary for Messrs.
 Kirkland and Bell).

 On November 11, 2005, Liggett, a wholly-owned subsidiary of the Company, and Ronald J. Bernstein entered into an employment agreement (the "Bernstein Employment Agreement"), pursuant to which Mr. Bernstein serves as President and Chief Executive Officer of Liggett and affiliated companies.
-The Bernstein Employment Agreement has an initial term expiring December 31, 2008, with an automatic one-year extension on each anniversary of the effective date unless notice of non-extension is given by either party within six months before this date.
-As of January 1, 2013, Mr. Bernstein's annual base salary was \$908,719.
+The Bernstein Employment Agreement had an initial term expiring December 31, 2008, with an automatic one-year extension on each anniversary of the effective date unless notice of non-extension is given by either party within six months before this date.
+On October 29, 2013, the Bernstein Employment Agreement was amended to increase Mr. Bernstein's base salary, effective January 1, 2014, to \$1,000,000 per annum and terminate a provision in Mr. Bernstein's contract which granted him an automatic annual increase in base salary based on a cost of living adjustment.

-Mr. Bernstein's salary is subject to an annual cost of living adjustment.
-Under the terms of the Bernstein Employment Agreement, Mr. Bernstein is eligible on an annual basis to receive a target bonus of up to 100% of his base salary under the Company's non-equity incentive bonus plan if Liggett meets certain preestablished operating goals.
-On January 14, 2011, the Bernstein Employment Agreement was amended to conform the language concerning his eligibility to participate in the non-equity incentive bonus plan with that of the Other Executive Agreements (without changing the percentage of base salary which he could receive).
+Under the terms of the Bernstein Employment Agreement, Mr. Bernstein is eligible on an annual basis to receive a target bonus of up to 100% of his base salary under the Company's non-equity incentive bonus plan if Liggett meets certain pre-established operating goals.
 Following termination of his employment without cause, he would continue to receive his base salary for a period of 24 months.
+As of January 1, 2015, Mr. Bernstein's annual base salary was \$1,000,000.